Water and Sewer Bills

 If you have a question about a bill you have, DEP operates a Customer Call Center which can be reached at 718-595-7000, Monday through Friday, 9am to 6pm and Saturday, 9am to 2pm.

-You may choose to visit a borough office open weekdays from 9AM to 5PM.
+You may choose to visit one of our borough offices, open weekdays from 9am to 5pm.

 How are water rates determined?